foundation/foundation-sites/docs/pages/installation.md

 ## Command-Line Tool

-The Node-powered Foundation CLI can install the same templae projects for you.
+The Node-powered Foundation CLI can install the same template projects for you.
 Install it with npm:

 ```bash
 npm install --global foundation-cli@beta